-Streaming Video and Blackboard
+Streaming Video and Blackboard, Canvas and other LMS

 There are a few different options for how to get streaming media into blackboard.
 They are outlined below:

 The library has licensed over 50,000 video titles located in the library catalog which are available online for instant access.
 They are identified in the catalog with the Call Number: AU Streaming video.
 Some of these are restricted to AU ID holders and some are open access.
 These all can be linked to Blackboard and viewed in their entirety - Streaming Video Collection.

 To have a link placed on your Blackboard or Canvas course, go to the Course Reserves tab, click on "Add Reserve Item" and fill out the "Media" request - (x3251 for assistance).